 In this scenario, you’ve overlooked one critical factor: the majority of people can’t afford highly organic products, as those tend to cost more than massively produced items that contain harmful chemicals.

-More website traffic doesn’t always equate to more conversions, but with the right marketing strategies, you can have both: more web visitors and highly qualified leads.
-So without further ado, let’s begin examining the best ways to increase website traffic in 2021.
+More website traffic doesn’t always equate to more conversions, but with the right digital marketing campaigns, you can have both: more visitors and highly qualified leads.
+So without further ado, let’s begin examining the best ways to increase website traffic in 2022.

 Source: Google My Business